flurryC/Pong/README.md

 A C Pong game wich features couch-multiplayer and (primitive) singleplayer.

 # Prerequisites
-You need to have Raylib (https://github.com/raysan5/raylib) downloaded, and you need to have Make installed.
+- You need to have Raylib (https://github.com/raysan5/raylib) downloaded.
+- You need to have Make installed.